 If you are a senior, and are studying abroad for your last term, please note that the different timelines in grade reporting mean that you may need to delay your graduation.
 The UW-Eau Claire Registrar's Office must receive grades within 42 days of the last day of the UW-Eau Claire term in order to confirm your graduation that term.
-For example, for August graduation in a term that ends on August 7, your grades from South Africa must arrive by September 18.
 This is a UW-Eau Claire requirement, and our partners abroad are not expected to change their usual timelines to accommodate it.
 Summer grades from South Africa typically arrive in middle to the end of September.